Cry0genixx/IBM_DataScience_C2_W6/README.md

 # IBM_DataScience_Jupyter_Notebooks
-Made this repository for all files and assignments that would be required throughout the IBM Data Science Professional Certificate on Coursera
+Made this repository for all files that would be required in the "Tools for Data Science" week 6 in IBM Data Science Professional Certificate on Coursera.